knbknb/virtualdub-mass-deshake/README.md

 <h4> Mass-deshaking videos with the freeware VirtualDub,on Linux. </h4>

 VirtualDub will attempt to process all files in an entire directory.
-Using a bash command line, You specify the directory name and the suffix of thwe newly created output dir.
+Using a bash command line, You specify the directory name and the suffix of the newly created output dir.

 On the command line, the call looks like this:
 <code>. ./deshake-all.sh ../myvideo-dir outdir-suffix </code>